 What The Pug, 80 Haji Lane, Singapore 189271

 20. INU Cafe & Boutique

 Pup down to this dedicated doggo cafe where you’ll get to treat yourself and the kids to delectable Asian delights.
 Plus, if you’ve got a furkid, there’s a dedicated in-house grooming service, pet boutique on-site, and food specials for furkids!

-If you’re more of a dog person, then take a woof-while visit to We are the Furballs, Singapore’s first dog-petting cafe.
-The four-legged furries here are all smaller dog breeds and they will love playing with new human friends age 10 years and up.
-Entrance is $12.50 per person for 1.5 hours.
-A great one if you’re looking for things to do for kids!
+Take a woof-while visit to We are the Furballs if you’re in Bugis.
+The four-legged furries here are all smaller dog breeds and they will love playing with new human friends aged 10 years and up.
+Entrance for students below 21 years is $10.90 per person for 1.5 hours from Mondays to Thursdays.
+A great one if you’re looking for things to do with kids and dogs!